markpbaggett/exodus/docs/source/index.rst

 UTK Hyku Workflows
 ==================

-This portal contains documentation and scripts for migrating UTK data from Islandora 7 to Hyku.
+This section contains documentation and scripts for migrating UTK data from Islandora 7 to Hyku.

 .. toctree::
    :maxdepth: 1